NachoEngine/Gorilla_IK_Rig/README.md

 * NEW GorillaTag name tag text object

-### How to import into a blender map file
+### How to import the gorilla into a map
-* Open the Blender file with the maps
+* Open a Blender Project that has maps
 * Go to "File" then "Append"
 * open the GorillaTag-IK-Rig.blend
 * Go into the Collections folder